FMMT666/launchpad.py/README.md

         ('ALSA', 'Launchpad MK2 MIDI 1', 0, 1, 0)
         ('ALSA', 'Launchpad MK2 MIDI 1', 1, 0, 0)

-    You'll (usually) only need to care about the first entry of each device.
+    You'll only need to count the entries if you have two or more identical Launchpads attached.

       PARAMS: <number> OPTIONAL, number of Launchpad to open.
                        1st device = 0, 2nd device = 1, ...
                        Defaults to 0, the 1st device, if not given.
               <name>   OPTIONAL, only consider devices whose names contain
                        the string <name>.
-Defaults to "Launchpad".
+The default names for the classes are:
+                         Launchpad()     -> "Launchpad"
+                         LaunchpadMk2()  -> "MK2"
+                         LaunchpadPro()  -> "Pro"
                        It is sufficient to search for a part of the string, e.g.
                        "chpad S" will find a device named "Launchpad S" or even "Novation Launchpad S"

       RETURN: True     success
               False    error

+    Notice that the default name for the class Launchpad(), the "Mk1" or "Classic" Launchpads, will also react to an attached "Pro" or "Mk2" model.
+In that case, it's required to either enter the complete name (as shown by "ListAll()").

       EXAMPLES:
               # Open the first device attached: